Blog Entry

 The program simply blink all the LED by toggling the AVR ATTiny25 microcontroller PB3 output port high for about 3 second and low for about 1 second and here is the test result when the PB3 port swing to the logical high:

-Some calculation suggestion is using the collector to base current ratio of 10 (regardless of the transistor hFE value) to force the transistor into fully saturate (VCE = 0.2 Volt, as shown on the datasheet above) using this following formula:
+Some calculation suggestion is to use the collector to base current ratio of 10 (regardless of the transistor hFE value) to force the transistor into fully saturate (VCE = 0.2 Volt, as shown on the datasheet above) by using this following formula:

 IB = IC / hFE = IC / 10